Human-Like Goalkeeping in a Realistic Football Simulation: a Sample-Efficient Reinforcement Learning Approach: Additional Results in MuJoCo

 \section{Additional Results in MuJoCo}

-We compare our method with the standard SAC algorithm in the MuJoCo suite.
-To demonstrate the sample efficiency of our approach, we limit our budget to 100K environment steps (referred to as MuJoCo 100K, similar to \citet{td7}).
+While motivated by game production constraints, we evaluate generalization to standard continuous control benchmarks.
+To assess its generality, we test the method on standard MuJoCo continuous control tasks under a 100,000-step budget.
+These experiments isolate the effect of the training procedure independently of scenario design or domain-specific rewards.
 We use D4RL \textit{medium} datasets~\citep{d4rl} to simulate sub-optimal samples as our offline datasets and we do not use curriculum learning.
 The tasks we consider are: \textit{Hopper}, \textit{HalfCheetah}, \textit{Ant}, and \textit{Humanoid}.
 Table~\ref{tab:mujoco} shows the results.
 Our approach achieves better results than the standard SAC in all tasks except the Humanoid task.
-The latter is a complex task that likely requires more samples, both offline and online, to achieve good results.
+For the latter, we hypothesize that the combination of hard resets and high replay-ratio optimization may be detrimental for stable representation learning in high-dimensional control tasks that require long-horizon coordination.
+Unlike the other environments, Humanoid exhibits more complex dynamics and higher sensitivity to value estimation noise, which may increase instability introduced by resets.